Put aside the hard skills; emotional intelligence may make or break your next job interview.

 No one likes to talk about their failures, especially at a time when you're supposed to impress a stranger.
 Still, the ability to acknowledge mistakes and learn from them is a strong indicator of high EQ.
 Therefore, don't shy away from questions like “What's your greatest weakness?” or the behavioral-interview staple, “Tell me about a time when you experienced failure.”
 Talk openly about a shortcoming from your professional past and then add the positive spin: what you learned and how you've applied the lesson since.

 Ask questions about company culture

 The questions you ask at the end of an interview can say a lot about who you are, and you can use that to your advantage.
-By asking to know more about the company culture and values, you'll demonstrate that you have an active interest in the motivations and personalities that drive the organization.
+By asking to know more about the company culture and team environment, you'll demonstrate that you have an active interest in the motivations and personalities that drive the organization.

 Using emotional intelligence to boost your career

-As the value of EQ in the workplace increases, the more important it will be for you to demonstrate those skills in your interview.
+As the value of EQ in the workplace increases, the more important it will be for you to demonstrate those job skills in your interview.
 Start by taking time to reflect on your career journey, and focus on communicating it with sincerity in your interview.
 Remember, your goal is to show that you're qualified to both execute the job and excel among the people around you.
 That's how they'll know you're the right fit.

 Can't tell if you're displaying EQ in your interview?
 It isn't easy.
 Build up your skills with the help of a professional interview coach.